Jesse-Cohen/Separation-Above-Expectation/README.md

 On this play, the model said that the player would have a **predicted separation of 7.5 yards**, +4.6 yards greater than the baseline of 2.9 yards.

 This was due mostly to the fact that the pass targeted a receiver that was 22 yards *behind* what was considered a success on the play (this was most likely a screen pass).
-The receiver also had a massive 12.5 yards of pre-snap cushion and was defended by a LB (NDP = 2) as the nearest defender when the pass arrived.
+The receiver also had a massive 12.5 yards of pre-snap cushion and was defended by a linebacker (NDP = 2) as the nearest defender when the pass arrived.

 On the play, the player had an **actual separation of 6.7 yards**.